 - Generously salt both sides of each slice.

 - Place the salted eggplant in a colander.
-Then, place a bowl or plate under the colander because the salt will cause the egg plant to release some liquid.
+Then, place a bowl or plate under the colander because the salt will cause the eggplant to release its bitter liquid.
 Let the sliced eggplants sit for about 20-30 minutes.

-- Heat oil in a pan on high heat.
-Then fry each eggplant about 1 minute on each side or until golden brown.
+- Heat avocado oil in a pan on high heat.
+Then fry each eggplant for about 1 minute on each side or until golden brown.

 - Place a paper towel on a plate before transferring the fried eggplant to absorb any extra oil.

-- Cut each tomato into 8 equal wedges and zest the garlic.
-Combine the mayonnaise and zested garlic into a small bowl and set aside.
+- Cut each tomato into 8 equal wedges and grate or press 2 garlic cloves through a garlic press.
+Combine 1/2 cup mayonnaise and pressed garlic into a small bowl and set aside.

 - Spread the garlic mayonnaise onto one side of each eggplant.
-Place 1 tomato wedge onto the bottom third of the eggplant roll it up.
+Place 1 tomato wedge onto the bottom third of the eggplant roll it up tightly.

 This recipe was originally published on March 25, 2015, but we have tweaked it a bit since then.